 This act of apology doesn’t have to be extravagant.
 Just tell him that you were surprised and hurt, but you made a bad choice.
 Tell him that you are sorry and you didn’t mean to hurt or scare him and that you’re going to do your best to make better choices in the future.
-Then, move on and do something fun that you both enjoy.
+Then, move on and do something fun you both enjoy.

 Something that will help you out immensely will be to avoid what you called power struggles.
 There are a couple of ways to do this.
-One is to build and reinforce specific, consistent and reasonable boundaries related to your child’s behavior.
+One is to build and reinforce specific, consistent, and reasonable boundaries related to your child’s behavior.
 Having boundaries will help both you and your kid understand when it’s a reasonable time to make a big deal out of a behavioral issue.
 But importantly, these boundaries shouldn’t be arbitrary.
 They should be linked to values that are important to your family and household.

 In the example you gave, you mentioned the power struggle was over juice.
 Here’s a question: Was it really that important?
 Why?
-Having well defined and consistent boundaries connected to values would help you answer this question both for yourself and your kid.
-It helps you figure out in essence, which hills are really worth dying on.
+Having well-defined and consistent boundaries connected to values would help you answer this question both for yourself and your kid.
+It helps you figure out, in essence, which hills are really worth dying on.
 Was another juice really going to run counter to your values?

 Think of it this way.
 Maybe one of your big family values is self-control and prudent consumption.
 Fine.
 Then there should be a consistently enforced and communicated boundary that states only two juices a day are allowed in order to promote self-control.
-So your kid asks for juice number three, you remind him why he can’t have it in a calm and collected way and then you walk away.
+So your kid asks for juice number three, you remind him why he can’t have it in a calm and collected way, and then you walk away.
 No need to go back and forth.
 The boundary has been reinforced, the value has been promoted and the question has been answered.

-These tactics will allow you to derail the anger train so that you never get to the point of placing your hands of your kid, even if he does happen to hit you in the dick.
+These tactics will allow you to derail the anger train so you never get to the point of placing your hands of your kid, even if he does happen to hit you in the balls.
 And I say this as a father of two boys who have terrific aim when it comes to crotch shots.

-You’re not going to be perfect overnight, but with some forgiveness, thoughtful boundaries, and tactical maneuvers you’ll be well on your way.
+You’re not going to be perfect overnight.
+But with some forgiveness, thoughtful boundaries, and tactical maneuvers, you’ll be well on your way.
 Good luck.